JMendes1995/py_heideltime/README.md

  - To retrieve a Time-ML annotated version of the text (as done in the Heideltime demo).

 ## How to install py_heideltime
-In order to use py_heideltime you must have [java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [perl](https://www.perl.org/get.html) installed in your machine for heideltime dependencies.
 ```bash
 pip install git+https://github.com/JMendes1995/py_heideltime.git
 ```
+In order to use py_heideltime you must have java JDK and perl installed in your machine for heideltime dependencies.

+##### Windows users
+To install java JDK begin by downloading it [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Once it is installed don't forget to add the path to the environment variables.
+On `user variables for Administrator` add the `JAVA_HOME` as the `Variable name:`, and the path (e.g., `C:\Program Files\Java\jdk-12.0.2\bin`) as the Variable value.
+Then on `System variables` edit the `Path` variable and add (e.g., `;C:\Program Files\Java\jdk-12.0.2\bin`) at the end of the `variable value`.

+For Perl we recomment you to download and install the following [distribution](http://strawberryperl.com/).
+Once it is installed don't forget to restart your PC.

+Note that perl doesn't need to be installed if you are using Anaconda instead of pure Python distribution.

 ##### Linux users
+Perl usually comes with Linux, thus you don't need to install it.

 If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

 ## How to use py_heideltime
 ``` bash